Credentials Designations Ethics Committee

-The Designation Ethics Committee protects the integrity of The Canadian Securities Institute (CSI) designations and the investing public by reviewing allegations of professional misconduct and complaints against designation holders.
+The Designation Ethics Committee protects the integrity of CSI designations and the investing public by reviewing allegations of professional misconduct and complaints against designation holders.
 Upon a finding of professional misconduct or a violation of the FCSI®, PFP®, CIWM, CIM® or MTI® Code of Ethics, the committee will determine the appropriate penalty or sanction to be imposed.
 The committee reports to the Advisory Councils for each of the above-noted designations.
 The role of the committee will be reviewed every 3 years or as required.

 The Ethics Committee consists of five to eight members.
 The Chairperson is appointed by the members of the committee.
 Each member sits for a three-year term, with the potential to renew for another three-year term thereafter.
 Exceptions may be allowed by the appointing Advisory Council.

 Membership is restricted to individuals who also have sat or currently sit on a Designation Advisory Council.